aurora-is-near/doc.aurora.dev/content/develop/start/hardhat.md

 ## Introduction

-[HardHat](https://hardhat.org/) is yet another Ethereum development environment.
+[Hardhat](https://hardhat.org/) is yet another Ethereum development environment.
 It is known for debugging the Solidity code and the explicit error messages.
 Moreover it has extra nice features such as the interactive JavaScript console and the user defined tasks.

-The main objective of this tutorial is to show how to deploy and interact with the Solidity smart contracts on Aurora using HardHat.
-This tutorial assumes that you are familiar with `HardHat` and the ERC-20 tokens.
+The main objective of this tutorial is to show how to deploy and interact with the Solidity smart contracts on Aurora using Hardhat.
+This tutorial assumes that you are familiar with `Hardhat` and the ERC-20 tokens.
 For more details about the fungible token standard, please refer to the [ERC-20 Standard specification](https://eips.ethereum.org/EIPS/eip-20).